Kuuuube/Hover_Distance_Limiter/README.md

 - Put your pen within detection range of your tablet
 - The `Tablet Report` box will show `HoverDistance` or `ReportID` which is the raw value for each.

-    (If a `HoverDistance` is not shown, the current tablet is not compatible with the default method.
-Enabling **Use ReportID Workaround** and using `ReportID` values will work on some tablets.)
+    (If a `HoverDistance` is not shown, your tablet is not compatible with the default filtering method.
+Enabling **Use ReportID Workaround** and using `ReportID` values can be used on some tablets which do not send `HoverDistance`.)